 4. Prioritize Your Tasks

-5. Break Tasks into 15 Minute Chunks
+5. Break Tasks into 15-Minute Chunks

 6. Use a Calendar App

-Calendar apps are a great way to keep your ADHD from getting the best of you.
+If carrying around and writing in a physical planner doesn’t feel right for you, calendar apps are a great way to keep your ADHD from getting the best of you.
 Everyone carries their phone with them everywhere they go; a calendar app will never forget to remind you of what you otherwise could easily forget.